raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 The first balanced prefix is the shortest balanced prefix, thus there are no shorter balanced prefixes and it is its own first balanced prefix.

 #### The first and last symbols of a non-empty balanced word are `(` and `)`
 The first symbol of a non-empty balanced word is its shortest prefix.
-Since every prefix must have a difference greater than or equal to zero, the first symbol cannot be a `)` as that would give the first prefix a negative difference.
+Since no prefix may have a negative difference, the first symbol cannot be a `)` as that would give the first prefix a negative difference.
 Thus, the first prefix's symbol must be `(` and the first prefix's difference must be one.

 The difference of the last prefix of a nonempty balanced word must be zero, and the difference of the penultimate prefix cannot be negative one, therefore the last symbol difference of the penultimate prefix must be one, and the last symbol of a non-empty balanced word must be `)`.

 We can see this is true with our example word `(()())()`.
 The first and last symbols are `(` and `)`, the difference of the first prefix is one, and the difference of the penultimate prefix `(()())(` is also one.